NuGet/docs.microsoft.com-nuget/docs/reference/msbuild-targets.md

 ### Packing using a .nuspec

 You can use a `.nuspec` file to pack your project provided that you have a SDK project file to import `NuGet.Build.Tasks.Pack.targets` so that the pack task can be executed.
+You still need to restore the project before you can pack a nuspec file.
 The target framework of the project file is irrelevant and not used when packing a nuspec.
 The following three MSBuild properties are relevant to packing using a `.nuspec`:

 1. `NuspecFile`: relative or absolute path to the `.nuspec` file being used for packing.
 1. `NuspecProperties`: a semicolon-separated list of key=value pairs.
 Due to the way MSBuild command-line parsing works, multiple properties must be specified as follows: `/p:NuspecProperties=\"key1=value1;key2=value2\"`.